-- All students must perform hand hygiene prior to entering and leaving the lab. - Trash should be thrown in the designated receptacles. - Red bags are for medical waste only. - The needles and syringes must be disposed in the red sharps containers. - All beds should be made appropriately after use with clean linen.
+- All students must perform hand hygiene prior to entering and leaving the lab. - Trash should be thrown in the designated receptacles. - Red bags are for medical waste only. - The sharps must be disposed in the red sharps containers. - All beds should be made appropriately after use with clean linen.

-Mannequin and Simulator Care
+Mannikin and Simulator Care

-- Do not remove or interchange mannequin parts without permission. - Use only the appropriate solutions for procedures and for cleaning the mannequins. - No defacing of school property or mannequins. - Use of high-fidelity mannequins are only allowed with faculty supervision. - Do not remove mannequins from the beds unless directed by lab coordinator. - Treat the mannequins as if they were real persons. - No equipment or supplies may be removed from the lab without permission from the lab coordinator.
+- Do not remove or interchange mannikin parts without permission. - Use only the appropriate solutions for procedures and for cleaning the mannikins. - No defacing of school property or mannikins. - Use of high-fidelity mannikins is only allowed with faculty supervision. - Do not remove mannikins from the beds unless directed by lab coordinator. - Treat the mannikins as if they were real patients. - No equipment or supplies may be removed from the lab without permission from the lab coordinator.